Grate-Oracle-Lewot/GrateCrystal/README.md

 ## Enemy trainer AI

+(Some of the following improvements are now available [in this tutorial](https://github.com/pret/pokecrystal/wiki/Improve-the-enemy-trainer-AI).)

 - In addition to using items on their highest-level Pokémon, trainers will now use items on their last remaining Pokémon.
 They will also avoid using items on a Pokémon that is currently afflicted with Perish Song.

 - Move lists in https://github.com/Grate-Oracle-Lewot/GrateCrystal/blob/master/data/battle/ai updated.
 Most notably, "useful moves" now consists only of moves with decent base power, 100% accuracy, no type that's immune to them, and no drawbacks like (re)charge turns or recoil.
 Spore is also on there due to being the best status move.